snelweg/7i96/README.md

 Create a complete configuration from scratch.

-Depends on python3-pyqt5 and python3-setuptools and libpci

-``sudo apt-get install python3-pyqt5 libpci-dev``

 At this point you can download or clone the tool and run it.
 If you clone it's easier to get updates